NUKnightLab/foiamail-addon/README.md

 # foiamail-addon
 A Google Workspace add-on to support journalists making FOIA requests

-## Developing
+## Onboarding, permissions, access

+To work on the project, you will need to have [the Google Scripts project](https://script.google.com/home/projects/1Z0kUz4KJ3sOGYUeSdbG5WBZS57ubBDM_hcmXsIsJCilYGTtYt7Ygf5_1/edit) shared with you, with Editor privileges.
+Provide your primary Google account to Joe Germuska or another leader on the project, and they will share it with you.

+**You may want to create a separate Google account for testing**, to make sure that nothing that the app does inadvertently affects your primary account.
+This account will also need to have the project shared with it, so that it can install test deployments of the project.

+While the app is in testing mode, any account that installs a test deployment also needs to be added to the Google Cloud test users list by Joe Germuska ([APIS & Services > OAuth Consent Screen](https://console.cloud.google.com/auth/audience?project=foiamail-addon)).
+If this is skipped, you can still deploy the add-on but you'll get an error when you try go through the "Authorize Access" step.

+Instructions below also assume that you have `npm` (Node Package Manager) installed, as well as some `git` client.
+Git examples in the docs will be based on the git command-line tool; if you prefer to use another Git client, you may need to translate.

 We use the [`clasp` command line tool](https://developers.google.com/apps-script/guides/clasp) to push code changes to Google App Scripts.

 Start by cloning this repository, if you haven't.

-**You may want to create a separate Google account for testing**, to make sure that nothing that the app does inadvertently affects your primary account.

 ### Install clasp
 `clasp` is a command line tool that helps us ensure consistency when making changes to the Apps Script project.